 The Blue Lagoon Iceland – The Geothermal Spa

 An Hour’s drive from the capital city Reykjavik is the Blue Lagoon, a geothermal spa amidst the rocky lava field in Grindavik on southwestern Iceland.
 The mineral-rich warm waters of the lagoon are a great way of relaxing the mind and soul and also serves as a retreat to cure skin diseases.
 There are shower rooms and changing rooms in the lagoon and the lagoon is wheelchair accessible.
-If you feel intrigued take the guided tour of the lagoon which provides an insight into the formation of the lagoon and the lava fields around Iceland.
+If you feel intrigued to take the guided tour of the lagoon which provides an insight into the formation of the lagoon and the lava fields around Iceland.

 Landmannalaugar in the southern highlands of Iceland is part of the Fjallabak Nature Reserve and is known for its stunning landscapes, hiking trails, and natural geothermal pools.

 Daily buses run from Reykjavik during the summer months with increased frequency in later summer months.
 One can also choose to rent a car though be advised that 4WD cars are the best option for the rough mostly impassable routes.
-The route winds through some of the breathtaking dramatic landscapes which are ever changing from dry to snow covered and lush green which is a reminiscence of our road trip to Ladakh in India.
+The route winds through some of the breathtaking dramatic landscapes which are ever-changing from dry to snow-covered and lush green which is a reminiscence of our road trip to Ladakh in India.

-The fountain geyser Strokkur is a popular Iceland attraction located in the Haukadalur valley in southwestern Iceland over an hours drive from the capital Reykjavik.
+The fountain geyser Strokkur is a popular Iceland attraction located in the Haukadalur valley in southwestern Iceland over an hour’s drive from the capital Reykjavik.
 The geyser is known to erupt every 4–10 minutes and to an impressive height of 15–20 m the highest being 40m.
 The Strokkur is said to have erupted for the first time in 1789 after an earthquake which is believed to set off this breathtaking phenomenon.
 The geothermal area is home to several small hot springs and the Great Geysir which is the most famous geyser in the world erupting as high as 60 meters until it stopped erupting in 1916.
 Curious?
 Watch the video of Strokkur here.

 About 10 min drive from Strokkur Geyser is the magnificent waterfall Gullfoss which literally means ‘Golden Waterfall’.
-It is a located in Haukadalur Valley south of Iceland about 110 km from Reykjavik.
+It is located in Haukadalur Valley south of Iceland about 110 km from Reykjavik.
 The two-tiered waterfall originating in River Hvita and plummeting into a 2.5 km long canyon is a spectacular sight to behold.
 The walking trail along the gorge takes the visitors from the parking to the vantage points to experience the awe-inspiring falls from close.